When Life Gives You Lemons… Pucker Up Buttercup

-What is the frizzle?
+What the frizzle?
 If I am being tested, I would like to go ahead and take the lowest grade option, please.
 Is there a curve where the worst test grade is forgiven?

 Because I will sign… just show me where.

 Friend, I know, we can get in the comparative, husbands lost, children estranged, I am not asking you to pity me or tell me how much worse you have it… I promise.
-But FOR THE LOVE!
+But FOR THE LOVE OF CHEESE WHIZ!
 And for a moment, there was this glimmer of hope.
 A house, I had my eye on it for the last 8 months.
 All the stars were in alignment… the price had dropped a whopping $50K, and my beloved said, “Make an appointment, I will be there Saturday, we will put an offer in and get it in escrow.”When Life Gives You Lemons… Pucker Up Buttercup #NeedJesusClick To Tweet